 - Master of Arts Degree

-Physics graduate students must advance to candidacy by the end of Winter Quarter of their third year.
-For students who entered Fall 2010 or later and received a master's degree from a previous institution, then the deadline for advancement is Winter Quarter of their second year.
+Physics graduate students must advance to candidacy by the end of Spring Quarter of their third year.
 A description of what the advancement exam entails and how to prepare for it follows.
 The Ph.D. program is structured such that your basic coursework will be completed in the first two years, giving you the foundation necessary to focus on directed research in your field beginning in year three.
 Keep in mind that the objective of the advancement exam is not a measure of your research; the purpose is to determine whether you have gained sufficient knowledge of your particular field and whether you are progressing at an appropriate rate toward completion of the Ph.D.

 Advancement exams are closed exams which means that only the student, committee members and wise person can be present.
 The advancement exam differs from the defense which is an open exam.